Exponential moments of affine processes: Definitions and main results

-\begin{rem} Note that several of the assumptions made at the beginning of the section could be slightly weakened: Following \citet{Cuchiero2011} \emph{any} affine process has a cadlag modification; moreover the $\mathbb P^x$-completion of the filtration generated by an affine process is automatically right--continuous. \end{rem}
+\begin{rem} Note that several of the assumptions made at the beginning of the section could be slightly weakened: Following \citet{CT13} \emph{any} affine process (satisfying a mild regularity property on $\phi,\psi$ which is automatically fulfilled for convex state spaces) has a c\`adl\`ag modification; moreover the $(\mathbb P^x)_{x \in D}$-completion of the filtration generated by an affine process is automatically right continuous.
+Note that it is unkown to this date, whether all affine processes are Feller.
+Hence the proof of the c\`adl\`ag modification in \citet{CT13} is not an immediate consequence of the Feller property, but more involved. \end{rem}

-\subsection{Real Moments of Affine Processes}
+\subsection{Real moments of affine processes}

-\begin{defn} Given an affine process $X$ and the associated functions $(a(x),b(x),K(x,d\xi))$ in \eqref{Eq:semimartingale_char}, define for each $x \in D$ the function $\cR_x: \RR^d \to (-\infty, \infty]$ by
+\begin{defn} Given an affine process $X$ and the associated functions $(a(x),b(x),K(x,d\xi))$ in \eqref {Eq:semimartingale_char}, define for each $x \in D$ the function $\cR _x\dvtx \RR^d \to(-\infty, \infty]$ by